Devographics/StateOfJS-legacy/surveys/2018/website/src/content/conclusions/data-layer-conclusion.md

 In the good old days, things were simple.
 Your data lived in your database, where the server could fetch it, plop it into a template, and send the whole thing down to the client.

 But things are not so simple anymore.
-Today, apps need to know how to fetch data themsevles in order to render out their own templates and components.
+Today, apps need to know how to fetch data themselves in order to render their own templates and components.
 This has given rise to a whole range of data fetching and data management tools.

 **Redux** is without a doubt the most widespread of these tools, and its 82% satisfaction rate is a testament to how well-regarded it has become.